Pennsylvania Route 60: History

 The 16.5 mi gap in the highway, and thus PA 60, between West Mayfield and New Castle went unfilled for almost a decade.
 On October 20, 1989, ground was broken on a bridge over the Mahoning River in Lawrence County, marking the start of a $260 million project to complete the missing link in the freeway.
 The highway, built by the Pennsylvania Turnpike Commission as a toll road, opened to traffic on November 20, 1992.
 Meanwhile, ground was broken August 27, 1990, on the Southern Expressway, a $190 million, 7.5 mi highway built to serve a new terminal at Pittsburgh International Airport.
 The new highway began at the Beaver Valley Expressway northwest of the airport and followed the western and southern edges of the airport to meet the Penn-Lincoln Parkway in Robinson Township.
 It was opened to traffic as the Airport Expressway on September 9, 1992.
 PA 60 was realigned to follow the new highway around the southwestern edge of the airport while its former routing around the northeastern edge became PA 60 Business.

 On October 17, 2005, U.S. Senator Rick Santorum and U.S. Representative Melissa Hart announced that the Interstate 376 designation would be extended westward over Interstate 279, US 22, US 30, and northward over PA 60 to a new terminus at the Pennsylvania Turnpike near Beaver Falls in 2009.
 I-376 replaced I-279 (along Parkway West) on June 10, 2009.
 It was extended again on November 6, 2009, to Interstate 80 near Sharon, overlapping US 22 and US 30 along the Parkway West and replacing PA 60 from Steubenville Pike north to I-80.
 PA 60 was truncated to its junction with US 22 and US 30 as a result.
-The former routing of PA 60 in the vicinity of Sharon became PA 760 while PA 60 Business became Business Loop 376.
+The former routing of PA 60 in the vicinity of Sharon became PA 760 while PA 60 Business became I-376 Business.
 On August 1, 2010, signage along the former Turnpike 60 was officially changed to I-376.